Solid Mechanics & Elasticity | All Concept And PYQs | JEE 2025 | Shreyas Sir

 • Stress remains even after the external force is removed, as the internal restoring force persists.

-• Three types of deformation are longitudinal, bulk, and shear, each with their own stress, strain, and modulus.
+• Three types of deformation are longitudinal, shear, and bulk, each with their own stress, strain, and modulus.

-• Shear stress is force per unit area, shear strain is change in length/separation between layers, and rigidity modulus is stress/strain.
+• Shear stress is force per unit area, strain is change in length/separation between sliding layers, and modulus is stress/strain.

-• Bulk stress is the change in pressure, bulk strain is the change in volume/original volume, and bulk modulus is stress/strain with a negative sign.
+• Bulk stress is the change in pressure causing a change in volume, with strain being the change in volume/original volume.

 01:13:38